New law's message for Oregon drivers: Put those devices down!

 The new law prohibits drivers from using electronic devices in any way that would prevent them from keeping their eyes on the road and both hands on the steering wheel.
 Phone calls are still allowed if drivers use hands-free accessories such as a Bluetooth headset, routing the call to the car's stereo system or speakerphone — but only if the phone isn't in the driver's hand.

 "It's not a 'no cellphone law.'
-It's a 'hands-free' law," Simon said.
+It's a 'hands-free' law," Simon says.
 "That means you can't, for example, turn on the speakerphone but then keep holding the phone in your hand — we run into that a lot."

 The law uses the phrase "mobile electronic device" rather than "communications device" in order to account for the full array of modern devices and their uses, and it specifies that "driving" includes idling in a traffic jam or at a red light.
 A driver can only start using the phone if the vehicles has "stopped in a location where it can safely remain stationary," such as a parking space or pulled off to the side of the road.